 They do have a few more options other than juices, including their vegan chili.
 Their menu offers all colors of the rainbow, as well as plant-based protein.
 A must-try is their blueberry sriracha on their juice burger.

 Something you can find in the heart of Atlanta is a healthy, vegan Caribbean cuisine restaurant.
 Healthful Essence offers vegan jerk unchicken, stewed unsalmon, BBQ tofu, and even sweet and sour unduck.

 The spiritual environment combined with reggae music asks you to stay a bit longer and chill as you let your food digest.
 They have more than 43 years of culinary experience.
 Bringing you the finest Caribbean vegan and raw food in Atlanta.
 You can also see the catering options on their menu.

 The city has a few vegan events coming up before the end of the year.
 The free festival, Vegan Fall Fest begins on October 19th.
 For just ten dollars you can also attend the Alkaline Vegan Tasting Experience on November 9th.

 #7 New York, New York

 It is no surprise to see New York City on this list.
 They have always been ahead of the times, even in their cuisine.
 The city is packed with vegan options with a whopping 87 vegan-friendly restaurants around the city.

 Franchia is an offshoot of its nearby Korean friend, Hangawi.
-The created a mountain-temple style traditional tearoom the atmosphere of this restaurant is truly unique, with waxed floors, low tea tables, and intricately carved wooden sliding doors.
+They created a mountain-temple-style traditional tearoom the atmosphere of this restaurant is truly unique, with waxed floors, low tea tables, and intricately carved wooden sliding doors.